Joint submission from I Have Rights and Mobile Info Team, with the support of the Border Violence Monitoring Network.

 - An independent monitoring mechanism to investigate allegations of human rights violations in detention.

-Submission to the European Commission for the Have Your Say initiative on fighting human trafficking.
+Press release: Submission to the European Commission for the Have Your Say initiative on the Frontex Recast Regulation.

 Leave A Comment